Samuel Pisar: Other activities

 Pisar co-founded Yad Vashem-France, was a Director of the Fondation pour la Mémoire de la Shoah, and a Trustee of the Brookings Institution Washington.

+Connections to Jeffrey Epstein

+Pisar was the lawyer and best personal friend of Ghislaine Maxwell's father Robert Maxwell and the last person to see him alive.
+After Maxwell's death in a yachting accident, Pisar became Jeffrey Epstein's advisor.

 Private life and honors

 Pisar married twice.
 He had two daughters by his first wife, Norma Pisar, and one, Leah Pisar (who worked in the White House for Bill Clinton), from his second wife, Judith, with whom he lived in Paris and New York City.
 His stepson, Judith's son, Antony Blinken was appointed to President Joe Biden's cabinet as Secretary of State.
+His uncle-in-law was the French journalist Leo Sauvage, who had married his aunt Barbara.

 Among distinctions, he was a Grand Officer of the French Legion of Honour by then President Nicolas Sarkozy in 2012 and a Commander of the Order of Merit of the Republic of Poland.
 In March 1995, Pisar was appointed an Honorary Officer of the Order of Australia by Queen Elizabeth, "for service to international relations and human rights".